brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The section above discuss how to read/write data in the processor address space.
-Unfortunately, the "core registers" of the ARM processor (i.e. PC, LR, R0..R12, etc.) *are not memory mapped*, so a special mechanism is required to manipulate them.
+Unfortunately, the "core registers" of the ARM processor (i.e. PC, LR, R0..R12, etc.) *are not memory mapped*, so a special mechanism is required to access and manipulate them.

 This mechanism involves the use of three registers that *are memory mapped*, specifically the confusingly-named Debug Core Register Data Register (DCRDR), Debug Core Register